thedannymarsh/AutoSort/README.txt

 ###About
 Copyright (C) 2019-2020 Patricia Di Lorenzo & the Di Lorenzo Lab

-This python repository is a semi-supervised spike sorting/clustering algorithm adapted from the methods and code described in <Katz Article>
+This python repository is a semi-supervised spike sorting/clustering algorithm adapted from the methods and code described in Mukherjee, Wachutka, & Katz (2017).

 This program is designed to sort spikes into single, isolated units from continous electrophysiological recordings.
 Its main method of input is pl2 files, however, one could use it on other filetypes if the data were preprocessed into the necessary format (.h5 file containing the continuous signal from each electrode to be analyzed).
 Due to the limitations of the api used to parse data from .pl2 files, if this filetype is used, the program must be run on a windows computer.
 Otherwise it may be run on a Linux system.